Director of Public Health Annual Report privacy notice

 The name of the project and a brief description of it

-Leeds City Council is currently developing our Public Health Annual (2023) Report.
-This is produced by the Director of Public Health, Victoria Eaton.
+Leeds City Council is currently developing the 2024 report.
+The report is produced by the Director of Public Health, Victoria Eaton.

-The report will cover how people in Leeds over the age of 50 view and experience ageing.
+The report will cover how people in Leeds are experiencing climate change and the effects of urban warming.
 The report will centre the voices of people from all areas of Leeds.
-The organisers want to hear from people in Leeds about their experiences of ageing.
+Input from residents across Leeds about their experiences is encouraged.

 The data controller for this project